maxbetjes/maxbetjes.github.io/src/index.markdown

 The GFRD algorithm is generic and can be applied to a wide variety of reaction-diffusion problems, including those in population dynamics, evolution, and soft-condensed matter physics.
 The scheme presented here has been specifically designed to simulate biochemical networks.
-The current version allows the efficient simulation of signal transduction pathways and gene regulation networks in the cytoplasm, but work is in progress to implement reactions at surfaces such as membranes, and reactions at, and passive and active transport along, polymers such as microtubules and DNA.
+The original version allows the efficient simulation of signal transduction pathways and gene regulation networks in the cytoplasm.
+Recently we have also implemented reactions at surfaces including membranes, and reactions at, and passive and active transport along, polymers such as microtubules and DNA.

 >>### Developers
 GFRD is developed in the groups of Takahashi at the [Riken